First Day: Travel Nurse Guide Step #21 · The Gypsy Nurse

 • Formal outlined orientation or full-blown chaos

-• A brief overview of the unit and a Patient Assignment (yes, this has happened to me).
+• A brief overview of the unit and a Patient Assignment (Rare, but it could happen)

-Is there something that you as an experienced travel nurse have on your ‘Day 1’ list?
+As an experienced travel nurse, is there something that you have on your first-day list?
 Is there an item that you always forget?
-I’d love to hear your thoughts…we can all learn from each other.
+We would love to hear your first-day suggestions below!

 Join The Gypsy Nurse Nation